Rewzilla/c-debugging-tips/howto/compile-flags.md

 Segmentation fault
 ```

-However when compiled with the extra flags, GCC warns the programmer of the problem, even giving the exact line and location where the issue was noted!
+However when compiled with these additional flags, GCC warns the programmer of the problem, even giving the exact line and location where the issue was noted!
+The error message is less helpful (maybe we haven't yet learned what `int *` means), but this gives you a clue as to where the problem is and where a fix is likely needed.

 ```
 andrew@dev:~$ gcc -Wall -Wextra example.c